bisdn/bisdn.github.io/setup_physical.md

 ### IV.
 Connect the OpenStack compute node servers
 The servers running our OpenStack instance have to be connected to the Basebox switches using SFP+ DAC cables (prerequisites item 7).
 The presence of 2 Basebox switches in the setup enables HA features.
 In order to take advantage of HA, the following must be performed on each server:
 * configure link aggregation on 2 ports (LACP, slow LACPDU rate recommended)
-* connect each of the ports in the LACP bond to an alternative switch (never to the same switch, trunking is not supported) LACP bonds will be automatically detected and configured in the control plane.
+* connect each of the ports in the LACP bond to an alternative switch (never to the same switch, since trunking is not supported)
+LACP bonds will be automatically detected and configured in the control plane.

 Non-HA configuration support is also available.
 One may choose to connect any OpenStack compute nodes to a Basebox switch with a single SFP+ DAC cable with no extra configuration needed on the server side.